OlegBadunenko/OlegBadunenko.github.io/README.md

 ### Other Publications

-Market Power, Optimal Scale and Competition (with Sara Alfaihani and Shabbar Jaffry), ***International Journal of Finance and Economics,***, 2024, [DOI
+Market Power, Optimal Scale and Competition Promotion in Banking: Analysis in the GCC Region (with Sara Alfaihani and Shabbar Jaffry), ***International Journal of Finance and Economics,***, 2024, [DOI
  <img src="mal/doi.png"  width="12" height="12">](https://doi.org/10.1016/)